Warnings, notes, and limitations

 • Although replicas can be chained together as of Release 2013.1, (that is, a replica’s P4TARGET can be another replica, as well as from a central server), it is the administrator’s responsibility to ensure that no loops are inadvertently created in this process.
 Certain multi-level replication scenarios are permissible, but pointless; for example, a forwarding replica of a read-only replica offers no advantage because the read-only replica will merely reject all writes forwarded to it.
 If you are considering a multi-level replica installation, contact Perforce Support for guidance.

-• The rpl.compress configurable controls whether compression is used on the master-replica connection(s).
+• The rpl.compress configurable controls whether compression is used on the target-replica connection(s).
 This configurable defaults to 0.
-Enabling compression can provide notable performance improvements, particularly when the master and replica servers are separated by significant geographic distances.
+Enabling compression can provide notable performance improvements, particularly when the target server and replica servers are separated by significant geographic distances.

 Enable compression with: p4 configure set fwd-replica#rpl.compress=1